Curtis Hammeke

 Curtis J. Hammeke is an American university sports administrator and former college baseball player and coach.
-Hammeke is currently the director of athletics at Fort Hays State University.
-Prior to his current position, Hammeke served as an athletic director at a high school and two colleges, as well as the baseball coach for Fort Hays State prior to that.
+Hammeke served as the director of athletics at Fort Hays State University from 2004 to 2025.
+Prior to his position at Fort Hays State, Hammeke served as an athletic director at a high school and two colleges, as well as the baseball coach for Fort Hays State prior to that.

 Career

 Early career

 Hammeke, a Great Bend, Kansas native, played baseball for Barton Community College from 1981 to 1982, and finished his collegiate baseball career at Fort Hays State University from 1983 to 1984.
 Two years after graduating from Fort Hays State, Hammeke began his career in athletics in 1987 as the Barton Cougars baseball assistant coach and Sports Information Director.